The Iron Lung#

 What it does not do#

-The Iron Lung bounds the control path.
+The bounded-latency control loop bounds the control path.
 It does not bound the underlying model’s inference time, which is a function of the model and the hardware, not of ANNIE.
 A slow model is still a slow model.
 ANNIE’s job is to ensure the safety decision about that model’s output happens on a predictable schedule, not to accelerate the model itself.

 Related#